doctorray117/minecraft-ondemand/cdk/README.md

 Most CDK destroy failures can be resolved by running it a second time.
 Other reasons may include:

 - Did you reset the Route53 A record back to 192.168.1.1?
 This is a temporary problem but currently required.
+If you attempted destroy before doing this then just delete the record and run destroy again.
 - Is your task still running?
 - Any manual changes in the console may require manual deletion or changeback for destroy to work properly